France–Netherlands relations: Economic relations

 France is the Netherlands' fourth-largest investor, third-largest exporter, and sixth-largest supplier, to which the Netherlands is also France's seventh-largest exporter and fourth-largest importer.
 According to the French Ministry of Foreign Affairs and International Development, about 400 French companies in the industries of service, metallurgy, and agriculture maintain operations in the Netherlands, including AccorHotels, Air France–KLM, Atos, Capgemini, Engie, Saint-Gobain, Sodexo, Thales Group, and Total S.A.
 France and the Netherlands have agreed to establish synergies to further enhance bilateral cooperation between the countries' economies, notably the Air France–KLM merger between their flag carriers (Air France and KLM) in 2004 and the Danone takeover of Numico in 2007.
 The ministry also stated that between 1993 and 2008, Dutch companies maintaining operations in France, including AkzoNobel, DSM, DSV, Heineken International, Royal Dutch Shell, Philips, SHV Holdings, TNT Express, and Vopak, contributed to the creation of 15,000 jobs in the country.

+The last few years there has been an increasing exchange in the field of mobility between France and the Netherlands.
+Two venues that are particularly popular are Autonomy(Paris) & Intertraffic(Amsterdam).

+These exchanges have been facilitated by the embassies, Business France, Choose Paris Region, Amsterdam Trade & Invest and the Dutch Trade Agency(RVO).

 Cultural and scientific cooperation

+France and the Netherlands have many cultural ties.
+Over the centuries, there have been mutual influences and waves of migration: in the 17th century, between 50,000 and 75,000 French Huguenots fled to the Calvinist Netherlands, enriching the economy, crafts, and culture there.
+At the same time, Dutch scholars and artists were active in France—for example, the philosopher René Descartes spent two decades in the Netherlands, where he wrote most of his works.
+The French language played a prominent role in the Netherlands until well into the 19th century: French was long the preferred language of education and the upper classes, and from 1863 it was even a compulsory subject in Dutch schools.

 From 1957 until its closure in 2013, the Institut Néerlandais in Paris promoted Dutch art and culture and was one of the oldest cultural centers in the city.
 Its counterpart, the Institut Français, has branches in Amsterdam and Groningen that promote French art and culture.
 A number of French research institutes, including the Centre national de la recherche scientifique, the Institut national de la recherche agronomique, IFREMER, and the French Institute of Health and Medical Research, have signed agreements with Dutch research institutes to enhance collaborative capabilities.
 The French Ministry of Foreign Affairs and International Development has also stated that French legal culture is being promoted at the International Court of Justice in The Hague.